VictorTennekes/miniRT/README.md

 **Exiting the application.**

 To exit the application press `q` or `esc`.
-You can also click the red `x` in the top right of the window.
+You can also click the red `x` in the top left of the window.

 **Camera**